garcias/ubd-notes/nutrition.md

 3. Vendors put health above profit.
 4. Menu planning is only about food groups (rather than balancing cost, taste, culture, and personal needs)

+## Learning plan

+1. Begin with an entry question: "Can the food you eat cause acne?".
+Hook.
+2. Introduce the the Essential Questions and discuss culminating performance tasks: the brochure and menu planning.
+Establish.
+3. Students read and discuss selections from health textbook, keep a chart of their daily eating and drinking for later; introduce key vocabulary terms throughout.
+Equip, Explore.
+4. Present concept attainment lesson on food groups and have students practice categorizing pictures of food according to these groups.
+Equip.
+5. Introduce food pyramid; students work in teams to develop poster with cut-out pictures of food; display posters in hallway.
+Equip, Explore.
+6. Give matching quiz on food groups and food pyramid.
+Evaluate.
+7. Review and discuss USDA nutrition brochure with question: "Must everyone follow the same diet to be healthy?".
+Revise.
+8. In teams students analyze hypothetical family's (unbalanced) diet and recommend improvements; observe and coach students as they work.
+Evaluate.
+9. Teams share their analyses and discuss as a class; collect analyses and look for misunderstandings.
+Evaluate, Explore, Equip.
+10. Each student designs an illustrated nutrition brochure to teach children about the importance of good nutrition for healthy living, and problems associated with poor eating (outside of class).
+Explore, Adapt.
+11. Students share brochures for peer assessment based on criteria list; students make revisions in response to feedback.
+Revise, Evaluate.
+12. Show video "Nutrition and You"; discuss health problems linked to poor eating.
+Explore.
+13. Students listen and question a guest speaker (hospital nutritionist) about health problems.
+Explore.
+14. Students write response papers: Describe two health problems that could arise from poor nutrition and explain what changes in eating could help avoid them; collect and check for misunderstandings.
+Evaluate.
+15. Walk students through process on reading and interpreting food label information for nutritional information; students practice with donated food packages.
+Explore, Equip.
+16. Students work individually to develop three-day camp menu; collect and give feedback; students assess projects using rubrics.
+Evaluate, Adapt.
+17. Students review their daily eating chart and self assess healthfulness of diet: changes, improvements, feelings?.
+Evaluate, Reflect.
+18. Students develop personal "eating action plan" to improve their health; collect and present at student-led parent conferences.
+Evaluate, Adapt.